deroneriksson/python-wsi-preprocessing/docs/index.md

 ---

-Let's try another combination of filters that should give us a fairly good tissue segmentation for this slide, where the slide background and blue and green pen marks are removed.
+Let's try another combination of filters that should give us fairly good tissue segmentation for this slide, where the slide background and blue and green pen marks are removed.
 We can do this for this slide by ANDing together the "No Grays" filter, the "Green Channel" filter, the "No Green Pen" filter, and the "No Blue Pen" filter.
 In addition, we can use our "Remove Small Objects" filter to remove small islands from the mask.
 We display the